MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/education/higherEducation/GrantApplicant.md

 ---
-title: ProgramVersion - Common Data Model | Microsoft Docs
+title: GrantApplicant - Common Data Model | Microsoft Docs
-description: The master list of all program versions defined by the institution.
+description: This entity is used as an internship application form and to store the list of students who have applied to a particular internship.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe